rhinocerbus/challenge-1/README.md

 -better general design, proper handling of the missing venue data, prettier loading/error states (actually there is no error state - so just having one at all)

 -better tests

+-setup preferred master/dev/feature branching but that seemed silly for the given task - I do favor good branching strategies!